-Luxembourg resident companies benefiting from a special tax regime the law of 23 July 2016 (provided it is not foreseen in the incorporation documents that (i) the exclusive object is the investment in risk capital and that (ii) article 48 of the aforementioned law of 23 July 2016 applies) are tax exempt entities in Luxembourg, and are thus not subject to any Luxembourg tax (i.e. corporate income tax, municipal business tax and net wealth tax), other than the annual subscription tax calculated on their net asset value.
+Luxembourg resident companies benefiting from a special tax regime

+Noteholders who are (i) undertakings for collective investment subject to the law of 17 December 2010, as amended, or (ii) specialised investment funds subject to the law of 13 February 2007, as amended, or (iii) reserved alternative investment funds treated as a specialised investment fund for Luxembourg tax purposes and subject to the law of 23 July 2016 (provided it is not foreseen in the incorporation documents that (i) the exclusive object is the investment in risk capital and that (ii) article 48 of the aforementioned law of 23 July 2016 applies) are tax exempt entities in Luxembourg, and are thus not subject to any Luxembourg tax (i.e. corporate income tax, municipal business tax and net wealth tax), other than the annual subscription tax calculated on their net asset value.
 This annual tax is paid quarterly on the basis of the total net assets as determined at the end of each quarter.
 Noteholders who are holding companies subject to the law of 11 May 2007, as amended, on family estate management companies are also not subject to income tax and are liable only for the so-called subscription tax at the rate of 0.25%